mxschmitt/pytest-playwright/README.md

 ### `launch_arguments` - session scope

-A fixture which you can define to overwrite the launch arguments.
+A fixture that you can define to overwrite the launch arguments.
 It should return a Dict.

 ### `context_arguments` - session scope

-A fixture which you can define to overwrite the context arguments.
+A fixture that you can define to overwrite the context arguments.
 It should return a Dict.

 ### `is_chromium`, `is_firefox`, `is_webkit` - session scope